Vikash2984/devsoc-autocred/README.md

 # DevSoc AutoCred
-Inorder to prevent authenticity threats of the generated documents the application uses a white-list based authentication instead of registration system please use the demo username and password inorder to access the application via the link below
+To prevent authenticity-related threats in the generated documents, the application uses a whitelist-based authentication system instead of a user registration process.
+Please use the demo username and password provided to access the application using the link below.
 <ul>
   <li>
     Hosted link : https://devsoc-autocred-demo.vercel.app/